Near Ambient Pressure X-Ray Photoelectron Spectroscopy

 Detector: fast delay-line detector with 190 ps time resolution

-To be available for use in collaboration with HyMARC in late 2017.
+Online and available for use in collaboration with HyMARC.

 - F. El Gabaly, et al., “Measuring individual overpotentials in an operating solid-oxide electrochemical cell,” Phys Chem Chem Phys 12 (2010): 12138–12145.